fleetdm/fleet/docs/Deploy/single-sign-on-sso.md

 # Single sign-on (SSO)

-Fleet supports SAML SSO and just-in-time (JIT) user provisioning.
+Fleet supports SSO and just-in-time (JIT) user provisioning using any identity provider (IdP) that supports SAML.

-Fleet supports both service (SP) initiated login and identify provider (IdP)initiated login.
+Fleet supports both service (SP) initiated login and IdP initiated login.

 To configure SSO, follow steps for your IdP and then complete [Fleet configuration](#fleet-configuration).